 The source data has resolution of milliseconds but the data is transformed prior to estimation by dividing each time by 1000 so that the unit of time is seconds.
-Also, trades occuring at the same price within 10ms are dropped from the analysis.
+Also, trades occuring at the same price within 2ms of each other are dropped from the analysis.
 Further work will be done to find the optimal level of time aggregation, ideally the data would be timestamped with nanosecond resolution and this will be done in the future.